roryprimrose/roryprimrose.github.io/_posts/2010-01-15-filtering-items-in-the-msf-20.md

 As I started to look through the code, I realised that there were a couple of different types of filtering being demonstrated.
 I came across a MSDN document about MSF filtering ([here][3]) and found that what I needed wasn’t actually that complex.
 I need to filter an item in a session rather than filter a change unit or implement full custom filtering.
 It is the latter two that are demonstrated in the sync filtering sample code.

 You need to update the provider implementation and provide a filter type in order to filter an item in a sync session.
 The filter type in my example works with the Id property of the filter item and provides logic for comparing filters between providers.

- {% highlight csharp linenos %}using System; using Microsoft.Synchronization; namespace CachedSyncPOC { public class ItemDataFilter : ISyncFilter { public ItemDataFilter(String id) { if (String.IsNullOrEmpty(id)) { const String IdParameterName = &quot;id&quot;; throw new ArgumentNullException(IdParameterName); } Id = id; } public Boolean IsIdentical(ISyncFilter otherFilter) { ItemDataFilter itemFilter = otherFilter as ItemDataFilter; return itemFilter != null && Id.Equals(itemFilter.Id); } public Byte[] Serialize() { throw new NotImplementedException(); } public String Id { get; set; } } }{% endhighlight %}
+{% highlight csharp linenos %}
+using System;
+using Microsoft.Synchronization;

+namespace CachedSyncPOC
+{
+    public class ItemDataFilter : ISyncFilter
+    {
+        public ItemDataFilter(String id)
+        {
+            if (String.IsNullOrEmpty(id))
+            {
+                const String IdParameterName = "id";

+                throw new ArgumentNullException(IdParameterName);
+            }

+            Id = id;
+        }

+        public Boolean IsIdentical(ISyncFilter otherFilter)
+        {
+            ItemDataFilter itemFilter = otherFilter as ItemDataFilter;

+            return itemFilter != null && Id.Equals(itemFilter.Id);
+        }

+        public Byte[] Serialize()
+        {
+            throw new NotImplementedException();
+        }

+        public String Id
+        {
+            get;
+            set;
+        }
+    }
+}
+{% endhighlight %}

 The provider needs to support a couple of filter interfaces.
 I need to implement both interfaces as I intend on using the same provider as both source and destination provider.

- {% highlight csharp linenos %}internal class CustomProvider : KnowledgeSyncProvider, ISupportFilteredSync, IRequestFilteredSync, IDisposable { public void SpecifyFilter(FilterRequestCallback filterRequest) { if (Filter != null) { if (!filterRequest(Filter, FilteringType.CurrentItemsOnly)) { throw new Exception(&quot;Filter not accepted at source&quot;); } } } public Boolean TryAddFilter(Object filter, FilteringType filteringType) { ISyncFilter syncFilter = filter as ISyncFilter; if (syncFilter == null) { return false; } return true; } // Rest of class removed for brevity }{% endhighlight %}
+{% highlight csharp linenos %}
+internal class CustomProvider : KnowledgeSyncProvider, ISupportFilteredSync, IRequestFilteredSync, IDisposable {
+    public void SpecifyFilter(FilterRequestCallback filterRequest)
+    {
+        if (Filter != null)
+        {
+            if (!filterRequest(Filter, FilteringType.CurrentItemsOnly))
+            {
+                throw new Exception("Filter not accepted at source");
+            }
+        }
+    }

+    public Boolean TryAddFilter(Object filter, FilteringType filteringType)
+    {
+        ISyncFilter syncFilter = filter as ISyncFilter;

+        if (syncFilter == null)
+        {
+            return false;
+        }

+        return true;
+    }

+    // Rest of class removed for brevity

+}
+{% endhighlight %}

 The next change is the GetChangeBatch method needs to deal with the filter.
 The ChangeBatch returned to the other provider should only contain changes related to the filter.
 This was the bit I was dreading in the filter process, but the MSF makes this really easy for item filtering.
 The GetFilteredChangeBatch method takes a delegate that determines whether items should be in the filtered change batch or not.

+{% highlight csharp linenos %}
+public override ChangeBatch GetChangeBatch(
+    UInt32 batchSize, SyncKnowledge destinationKnowledge, out Object changeDataRetriever) {
+    ChangeBatch batch;

+    if (Filter != null)
+    {
+        FilterInfo filterInfo = new ItemListFilterInfo(IdFormats);

+        batch = Metadata.GetFilteredChangeBatch(batchSize, destinationKnowledge, filterInfo, ItemFilterCallback);
+    }
+    else
+    {
+        batch = Metadata.GetChangeBatch(batchSize, destinationKnowledge);
+    }

+    IList changes = new List(batch.Count());
+    ItemDataRetriever retriever = new ItemDataRetriever(Metadata);

+    foreach (ItemChange change in batch)
+    {
+        changes.Add(retriever.LoadFromSyncId(change.ItemId));
+    }

+    OnChangesFound(
+        new ChangesFoundEventArgs
+            {
+                Changes = changes,
+                ReplicaId = ReplicaId.GetGuidId()
+            });

+    changeDataRetriever = retriever;

+    return batch;
+}

- {% highlight csharp linenos %}public override ChangeBatch GetChangeBatch( UInt32 batchSize, SyncKnowledge destinationKnowledge, out Object changeDataRetriever) { ChangeBatch batch; if (Filter != null) { FilterInfo filterInfo = new ItemListFilterInfo(IdFormats); batch = Metadata.GetFilteredChangeBatch(batchSize, destinationKnowledge, filterInfo, ItemFilterCallback); } else { batch = Metadata.GetChangeBatch(batchSize, destinationKnowledge); } IList changes = new List(batch.Count()); ItemDataRetriever retriever = new ItemDataRetriever(Metadata); foreach (ItemChange change in batch) { changes.Add(retriever.LoadFromSyncId(change.ItemId)); } OnChangesFound( new ChangesFoundEventArgs { Changes = changes, ReplicaId = ReplicaId.GetGuidId() }); changeDataRetriever = retriever; return batch; } private Boolean ItemFilterCallback(ItemMetadata itemmetadata) { // TODO: Cache this lookup in GetChangeBatch as we don't want to unnecessarily call this for each item checked ItemMetadata metadata = Metadata.FindItemMetadataByUniqueIndexedField(&quot;Id&quot;, Filter.Id); if (metadata == null) { return false; } return itemmetadata.GlobalId == metadata.GlobalId; }{% endhighlight %}
+private Boolean ItemFilterCallback(ItemMetadata itemmetadata) {
+    // TODO: Cache this lookup in GetChangeBatch as we don't want to unnecessarily call this for each item checked ItemMetadata metadata = Metadata.FindItemMetadataByUniqueIndexedField("Id", Filter.Id);

+    if (metadata == null)
+    {
+        return false;
+    }

+    return itemmetadata.GlobalId == metadata.GlobalId;
+}
+{% endhighlight %}

 That's all there is to it.
 Not too hard after all.